-Missing, incomplete or meaningless originator information 66 \$.19(2), \$ch.
-2 10.24 FIs must establish and maintain effective procedures for identifying and handling incoming wire transfers in compliance with the relevant originator information requirements. s.12(9) (a) & s.12(10) (a), \$ch.2 10.25 If the domestic or cross border wire transfer is not accompanied by the originator's information, the FI must as soon as reasonably practicable, obtain the information from the institution from which it receives the transfer instruction.
-If the information cannot be obtained, the FI should either consider restricting or terminating its business relationship with that institution, or take reasonable measures to mitigate the ML/TF risk involved. s.12(9) (b) & s.12(10) (b), \$ch.2 10.26 If the FI is aware that the accompanying information that purports to be the originator's information is incomplete or meaningless, it must as soon as reasonably practicable take reasonable measures to mitigate the risk of ML/TF involved.
-OCIT.2 FIs may demonstrate compliance by implementing effective risk-based procedures and systems to subject incoming payment traffic to an appropriate level of post-event random sampling to identify wire transfers that contain incomplete or meaningless originator's information.
-This sampling may be weighted towards transfers: (a) from institutions that are not located in equivalentnon-FATF member jurisdictions, particularly those that are known to have failed to adequately implement international messaging standards (i.e. SR VII); (b) from institutions located in high-risk jurisdictions; (c) that are higher value transfers; and (d) from institutions that are identified by such sampling as having previously failed to comply with the relevant information requirement. s.12(9) (b)& s.12(10) (b), \$ch.
-2 10.27 If a beneficiary institution becomes aware that in the course of processing a payment messagethat it contains meaningless or incomplete information, it must request complete originator information.
-Beneficiary institutions should set appropriate deadlines for the remediation of deficient transfers. s.12(9) (b)& s.12(10) (b), \$ch.
-2 10.28 If the complete and meaningful information cannot be obtained by the beneficiary institution within the deadline set, it must either consider restricting or terminating its business relationship with the institution from which it receives the transfer instruction or take reasonable measures to mitigate the ML/TF risk posed, taking into account such factors as the name of the beneficiary, the origin and amount of the transfer, etc. 10.29 Other specific measures should also be considered by the beneficiary institutions, for example, checking, at the point of payment delivery, that originator information is complete and meaningful on all transfers that are collected in cash by recipients/beneficiaries on a "pay on application and identification" basis.
-10.30 Fls should also consider whether incomplete or meaningless information of which it becomes aware on a funds transfer constitutes grounds for suspicion and a report to the JFIU is appropriate.
-10.31 If an ordering institution in Hong Kong regularly fails to supply the required originator information for a wire transfer involving an amount equal to or exceeding the equivalent of HK\$8,000, the beneficiary institution should report the matter to the RA.
-Where an ordering institution is identified as having regularly failed to comply with these information requirements, the beneficiary institution should consider taking steps, which may initially include issuing warnings and setting deadlines, prior to either refusing to accept further transfers from that institution or deciding whether to restrict or terminate its relationship with that institution either completely or in respect of funds transfers.
-10.32 For incoming wire transfers below HK\$8,000 containing incomplete payment information (i.e. below the SRVII threshold where the requirement becomes mandatory), FIs are not precluded from requesting the complete information; however, an RBA is suggested in such circumstances. s.20(1) \$ch.
-2 10.33 Records of all electronic payments and messages must be retained in accordance with the AMLO.
-Cover pa ayment n nessages related to cross-border wire transfers 10.34 The processing of cross-border wire transfers usually involves several institutions.
-In addition to the ordering institution and the beneficiary institution, additional institutions (cover intermediary institutions) which provide correspondent banking services to the originating institution or the beneficiary institution are often involved in the settlement of cross-border wire transfers.
-Cover payment messages are messages used by these institutions for the purpose of arranging funding to settle the interbank payment obligations created by cross-border wire transfers.
-10.35 For wire transfers involving cover payment messages, ordering institutions should ensure that the message they send to cover intermediary institutions contains originator and beneficiary information.
-The originator and beneficiary information included in the cover payment message should be identical to that contained in the corresponding direct cross-border wire transfer message sent to the beneficiary institution.
-Ordering institutions are encouraged, where possible, to include other identity information about the beneficiary in cover payment messages, where this is necessary to limit the risk of customer assets being incorrectly frozen, blocked or rejected, or of the cover payment being unduly delayed.
-10.36 Cover intermediary institutions should establish clear policies and procedures to ensure, in real time, that the relevant fields for storing originator and beneficiary information in cross-border cover payment messages are not blank.
-In addition, they should develop and implement policies and procedures to monitor if the originator and beneficiary information in the cross-border cover payment messages is manifestly meaningless or incomplete.
-The, and the monitoring may be done on a risk sensitive basis, subsequent to the processing of the transactions.
-Cover intermediary institutions should also implement other measures including screening the originator and beneficiary names against their database of terrorists and terrorist suspects.
-10.37 Beneficiary institutions should identify and verify the beneficiary.-and verify its identity.
-They should also have effective risk-based procedures in place to identify and handle wire transfers lacking complete originator information.
-10.38 More detailed guidance for Als, particularly the responsibilities of cover intermediary institutions is provided in the "Guidance Paper on Cover Payment Messages Related to Cross-border Wire Transfers" issued by the HKMA dated 8 February 2010.
+10.23 It is preferable for an intermediary institution to forward payments through a system which is capable of carrying all the information received with the transfer.
+However, where an intermediary institution is technically unable to onward transmit originator information with transfers originating outside Hong Kong, it must advise the beneficiary institution of the originator information by another form of communication, whether within a payment or messaging system or otherwise.
+Missing, incomp lete or meaningless originator information 55 s.19(2), Sch.
+2 10.24 Fls must establish and maintain effective procedures for identifying and handling incoming wire transfers in compliance with the relevant originator information requirements. s.12(9) (a) & s.12(10) (a), Sch.2 10.25 If the domestic or cross border wire transfer is not accompanied by the originator's information, the FI must as soon as reasonably practicable, obtain the information from the institution from which it receives the transfer instruction.
+If the information cannot be obtained, the FI should either consider restricting or terminating its business relationship with that institution, or take reasonable measures to mitigate the ML/TF risk involved. s.12(9) (b) & s.12(10) (b), Sch.2 10.26 If the FI is aware that the accompanying information that purports to be the originator's information is incomplete or meaningless, it must as soon as reasonably practicable take reasonable measures to mitigate the risk of ML/TF involved.
+FIs may demonstrate compliance by implementing effective risk-based procedures and systems to subject incoming payment traffic to an appropriate level of post-event random sampling to identify wire transfers that contain incomplete or meaningless originator's information.
+This sampling may be weighted towards transfers: (a) from institutions that are not located in equivalent jurisdictions, particularly those that are known to have failed to adequately implement international messaging standards (i.e. SR VII); (b) from institutions located in high-risk jurisdictions; (c) that are higher value transfers; and (d) from institutions that are identified by such sampling as having previously failed to comply with the relevant information requirement. s.12(9) (b)& s.12(10) (b), Sch.
+10.27 If a beneficiary institution becomes aware that a payment message contains meaningless or incomplete information, it must request complete originator information.
+Beneficiary institutions should set appropriate deadlines for the remediation of deficient transfers. s.12(9) (b)& s.12(10) 10.28 If the complete and meaningful information cannot be obtained by the beneficiary institution within the deadline set, it must either consider restricting or terminating its business relationship with the institution

-66 This section is only applicable to an FI acting as a beneficiary institution.
+This section is only applicable to an FI acting as a beneficiary institution.